rezagh/software-memes/README.md

 Memes and quick thoughts about software, development and architecture

-# Architecture
+# Architecture Technical
 - Demonstration defeats discussion
 - There Is No One-Size-Fits-All Solution
 - think about performance early
 - software architecture is about balancing between technical activities and business requirements
 - IT and business are like rings on a change.
 Business is the first ring but then they are inter-twined.
 - Simplicity Before Generality, Use Before Reuse
-- Architect leads technical meetings.
+- Architect leads technical meetings
 - Architects are like pilots that at times seem like doing nothing but is watchful
 - If schedule is to be shortened, cut non critical functionalities instead of cutting corners affecting the quality e.g. not doing unit tests.
-- The vasa  ship story: The ship’s architect, in an attempt to fulfill all of the king’s wishes, created an unbalanced and unstable ship.
+- `The vasa ship` story: The ship’s architect, in an attempt to fulfill all of the king’s wishes, created an unbalanced and unstable ship.
 - The first rule of architecture is that Architecture is a trade off.
 See Architecture Tradeoff Analysis Method (ATAM) and the Cost Benefit Analysis Method (CBAM).
 - When you have two option that indicates uncertainty.
 Use the uncertainty as a driver to determine where you can defer commitment to details and where you can partition and abstract to reduce the significance of design decisions
 - Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change